Dynamic composition

 ### Default Host Behavior

-When you compose a custom element, it creates its own host element.
-But for template-only compositions, Aurelia doesn't create a wrapper element by default:
+When you compose a custom element, Aurelia creates that element as the host.
+For template-only and plain-object compositions, Aurelia does not create a wrapper element by default:

 ```html